shabbyrobe/amiss/doc/schema.rst

 Crappy Command Line Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: These haven't been updated for v2 yet.

-There is a command line tool available in the Amiss distribution at ``bin/amiss``.
+There is a crappy command line tool available in the Amiss distribution at ``bin/amiss``.
 The following commands will help turn a set of classes into a sql schema:

 * bin/amiss create-tables-sql: emits sql to the command line
 * bin/amiss create-tables: creates the tables in your DB